0x1eef/xchan.rb/README.md

 ## <a id="license"> License </a>

-This project is released under the terms of the MIT license.
+This project is released under the terms of the MIT license. <br>
 See [LICENSE.txt](./LICENSE.txt) for details.